amomen9/SQLServer-DBA-Tools/README.md

 	some complications.
 This script probes recursively inside the provided directory, extracts all the full or read-write backup files, and optionally probes for log backups for point-in-time recovery or restoring to a later moment than the last full backup, reads the database name and backup dates from these files and restores the latest backup of every found database within the given criteria.
 If the database already exists, a tail of log backup can be taken first.
-Sample Standard Output of the execution is within the sp_restore_latest_backups directory.
+A sample Standard Output of the execution is within the sp_restore_latest_backups directory.
 	</dd>
 	<dd><b>Applications:</b></dd>